beeb/pancaketrade/README.md

 systemctl --user enable pancaketrade.service # run at launch
 ```

-## Known issues

-Currently, the gas limit estimate is not yet implemented.
-There's a fixed limit of 400,000 gas units.
-This will be implemented very soon.

 ## Donations

 If you feel like this project has helped you and you wish to donate to the developer, you can do so on the Ethereum or